-(14) (Buddha) spoke about generosity for those of least (capacity), he spoke about moral discipline for those who are middling and, for those who are of supreme (capacity), he spoke about (voidness, the method) to pacify (all suffering).
+(14) (Buddha) spoke about generosity for those of least (capacity), he spoke about ethical discipline for those who are middling and, for those who are of supreme (capacity), he spoke about (voidness, the method) to pacify (all suffering).
 Therefore, always (aspire to) make yourself supreme.

-(15) First, you turn away from demeritorious (actions); intermediately, you turn away from (grasping at a gross) self; and, finally, you turn away from all views (of true existence).
+(15) First, you turn away from demeritorious (actions); intermediately, you turn away from (grasping at a gross) "self"; and, finally, you turn away from all views (of true existence).
 Anyone who knows (these stages for leading a disciple) is wise.